ycrc/ycrc.github.io/docs/clusters/grace_rhel8.md

 If you cannot find a software package on Grace that you need, please let us know at [hpc@yale.edu](mailto:hpc@yale.edu) and we can look into installing it for you.

+## Common Errors

+### Python not found

+Under RHEL8, we have only installed Python 3, which must be executed using `python3` (not `python`).
+As always, if you need additional packages, we strongly recommend setting up your own [conda environment](/clusters-at-yale/guides/conda/).

+In addition, Python 2.7 is no longer support and therefore not installed by default.
+To use Python 2.7, we request you setup a [conda environment](/clusters-at-yale/guides/conda/).

 ## Report Issues